AdnanHodzic/auto-cpufreq/README.md

 (For the latest commits/changes) \
 Please note that this git package is currently unmaintained & has issues.
 Until someone starts maintaining it, use the [manual script installer](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-installer) if you intend to have the latest changes.

+## Post Installation
-After installation `auto-cpufreq` will be available as a binary and you can refer to [auto-cpufreq modes and options](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-modes-and-options).
+After installation `auto-cpufreq` will be available as a binary and you can refer to [auto-cpufreq modes and options](https://github.com/AdnanHodzic/auto-cpufreq#auto-cpufreq-modes-and-options) for more information on how to run and configure `auto-cpufreq`.

-**Please note:** If you want to install auto-cpufreq daemon, do not run `auto-cpufreq --install` otherwise you'll run into an issue: [#91](https://github.com/AdnanHodzic/auto-cpufreq/issues/91), [#96](https://github.com/AdnanHodzic/auto-cpufreq/issues/96).

-Instead run `systemctl start auto-cpufreq` to start the service.
-Run `systemctl status auto-cpufreq` to see the status of service, and `systemctl enable auto-cpufreq` for service to persist running across reboots.

 ## Configuring auto-cpufreq

-While auto-cpufreq makes all decisions automatically based on various factors like cpu usage, temperature or system load.
-It's possible to perform addition configurations in 2 ways:
+auto-cpufreq makes all decisions automatically based on various factors like cpu usage, temperature or system load.
+However, it's possible to perform additional configurations in 2 ways:

 ### 1: power_helper.py script

-If detected as running auto-cpufreq will disable [GNOME Power profiles service](https://twitter.com/fooctrl/status/1467469508373884933), which would otherwise cause conflicts and cause problems.
-By default auto-cpufreq uses `balanced` mode which also works the best on various systems.
+If detected as running, auto-cpufreq will disable [GNOME Power profiles service](https://twitter.com/fooctrl/status/1467469508373884933), which would otherwise cause conflicts and cause problems.

+By default auto-cpufreq uses `balanced` mode which works the best on various systems.
 However, if you're not reaching maximum frequencies your CPU is capable of with auto-cpufreq ([#361](https://github.com/AdnanHodzic/auto-cpufreq/issues/361)), you can switch to `performance` mode.
-Which will result in higher frequencies by default, but also higher use of energy (battery consumption).
+Which will result in higher frequencies by default, but also results in higher energy use (battery consumption).

 If you installed auto-cpufreq using [auto-cpufreq-installer](https://github.com/AdnanHodzic/auto-cpufreq/edit/master/README.md#auto-cpufreq-installer), you can switch to `performance` mode by running: